uk0/angular2-oauth2-swagger2/README.md

          The value of authorization must match the oauth2

 The security scheme which describes the techniques you've used to protect the api.
 Spring fox supports whatever schemes swagger specification supports (ApiKey, BasicAuth and OAuth2 (certain profiles))

+  - This means you MUST setup securitySchemes on the Swagger Docket object

 Finally the security contexts which actually provides information on which api's are protected by which schemes.

+  - This means you MUST setup securityContexts on the Swagger Docket object

 # Tip 3